We follow a strategic sustainability programme with ambitious goals in our five areas of action and the measures derived thereof.

 Answers to key questions

 Since 2012, Deutsche Wohnen has provided comprehensive annual reports on its sustainability activities.
 Our most recent report is in accordance with the globally recognised guiding principles of the Global Reporting Initiative (GRI Standards).
 We continue to develop our database on economic, environmental and social indicators.
-In June 2020 we published our eigth sustainability report.
+In April 2021 we published our ninth sustainability report.

 Sustainability reports of previous years can be found in our sustainability archive.

-To measure our sustainability performance, we follow leading evaluation systems for measuring property companies’ performance.
+To measure our sustainability performance, we follow leading evaluation systems and ESG ratings for the assessment of property companies’ performance.

-Find out more about our sustainability ratings and our DNK declaration of compliance.
+Find out more about our ESG ratings results and our DNK declaration of compliance.